Room 602 & 604, 6/F., Taurus Building

 3. What is the qualification of director and shareholder?

 The directors and shareholders of a limited company need not be Hong Kong residents.
 Only persons who have attained the age of 18 can be appointed as directors.
-A body corporate (other than a listed company) can act as a director of a company.
+A private company must have at least one director who is a natural person (i.e. an individual).

 4. Is a Hong Kong registered office required for a limited company?